Ken Lum: Writings

-In 1997, Lum was a keynote speaker for the Universities Art Association of Canada annual conference.
-Lum was keynote speaker of the third and final symposium of the 15th Biennale of Sydney 2006.
-In 2010, he was keynote speaker for the annual CIMAM World Museums conference held at the Shanghai Art Museum in Shanghai, China.
-On January 17, 2020, Lum gave the keynote address for the inauguration of the Melly multi-purpose venue in Rotterdam, The Netherlands.
-On October 13, 2020 he gave the keynote address for the Becoming Public Art virtual conference, Markham, Ontario.

-From 1999 to 2001, Lum wrote an online journal for LondonArt, which chronicled both his passion for and misgivings about art.
-He co-founded Yishu Journal of Contemporary Chinese Art in 2000, along with Zheng Shengtian, and was Editor-in-Chief until 2004.
-With Zheng Shengtian, he co-organized the first large scale international curators' tour of China in 2000, which included curators for Documenta, Dia Art Foundation, Renaissance Society, Museum Boijmans Van Beuningen, Gate Foundation and the Art Gallery of Ontario.
+From 1999 to 2001, Lum wrote an online journal for LondonArt, which chronicled both his passion for and concerns about art.
+In 2000, he co-founded the Yishu Journal of Contemporary Chinese Art with Zheng Shengtian and served as Editor-in-Chief until 2004.
+Together, they organized the first large-scale international curators' tour of China in 2000, which included curators from notable institutions such as Documenta, Dia Art Foundation, Renaissance Society, Museum Boijmans Van Beuningen, Gate Foundation and the Art Gallery of Ontario.